Cephalaria

-Cephalaria is a genus of about 65 species of flowering plants in the family Caprifoliaceae, native to southern Europe, western and central Asia, and northern and southern Africa.
+Cephalaria is a genus of flowering plants in the family Caprifoliaceae.
+It includes 102 species native to southern Europe, western and central Asia, and northern and southern Africa.

 They are annual or perennial herbaceous plants growing to 0.8–2 m tall.

 Cephalaria species are used as food plants by the larvae of some Lepidoptera species including Schinia imperialis, which feeds exclusively on C. procera.